If you’re planning to visit West Yorkshire, you have to visit Leeds. So, how do you know Leeds is a great destination for you?

 The Flatiron Building

 Who said the Flatiron Building is in NYC only?
-This building is very popular for similar characteristics as the one in NYC.
+This building is very popular with similar characteristics as the one in New York City.
 It’s located on Hunslet Road.

 Restaurants, bars and a good view of the river Aire.
 Brewery Wharf is one of my favourite places to walk on a summer day.
 However, bars can get very busy so if I were you, I would book or arrive early to get a good seat.

-This park is a hidden treasure 2 minutes walk from Leeds Town Hall.
-The park is very calm and well maintained so if you want a little break, it’s a good place to be.
+This park is a hidden treasure two minutes walk from Leeds Town Hall.
+The park is very calm and well maintained so if you want a little break from work or a picnic with friends, it’s a good place to be.

 One of the most amazing things is that most of the things to do in Leeds are free so it’s a very affordable city if you’re travelling on a budget.